mdancho84/mdancho84.github.io/_posts/2023-02-24-make-microsoft-word-reports-officedown.md

 # Thank You to the Developer (and Community).

 Before we do our deep-dive into `officedown`, I want to take a brief moment to thank the developer, [David Gohel](https://www.linkedin.com/in/davidgohel/).
 David runs a consulting company [Ardata](https://www.ardata.fr/).
-Please connect and follow Augustin.
+Please connect and follow David.
 [His work is on GitHub here](https://github.com/davidgohel).

 Also I'd like to thank [Adrian Olszewski, Principal Biostatistician at 2KMM](https://www.linkedin.com/in/adrianolszewski/) for sharing the Office-verse R ecosystem with me.
 Without community and sharing knowledge, this R-tip wouldn't be possible.